"It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

-Beginning investors will need to develop their skills in identifying profitable companies and determining intrinsic values before they'll be able to capture Buffett-like returns.
-In the meantime, one place to look for stock ideas is among Berkshire's own holdings.
-For example, Buffett just opened a position in Bank of America
+Before they can capture Buffett-like returns, beginning investors will need to develop their skills in identifying profitable companies and determining intrinsic values.
+In the meantime, consider looking for stock ideas among Berkshire's own holdings.

-Another place to find great value stock ideas is Motley Fool Inside Value.
-Philip Durell, the lead analyst for the investment service, follows an investment strategy very similar to that of Buffett.
+Another place to find great value-stock ideas is Motley Fool Inside Value.
+Philip Durell, the lead analyst for the service, follows an investment strategy very similar to Buffett's.
 He looks for undervalued companies that also have strong financials and competitive positions.
 This approach has allowed Philip to outperform the market since Inside Value's inception in 2004.
 To see his most recent stock picks, as well as the entire archive of past selections, sign up for a free 30-day trial today.